CyberSource/cybersource-plugins-commercetools/docs/Synchronizing-Payments.md

 ## Implementation

-For using Synchronizing services, they should be enabled from the configuration file.
+For using Synchronizing services, it should be enabled from the configuration file.
 See the [API Extension Setup](API-Extension-Setup.md) for more details.

 > **_NOTE:_** These fields are case sensitive

-The `run sync` button in plugin UI (<https://{domain_where_plugin_is_hosted}/orders>) will synchronize every payment found for the current day, 50 payments at a time.
+The `run sync` button in plugin UI (<https://{domain_where_plugin_is_hosted}/orders>) will synchronize every payment found for the current day i.e., 50 payments at a time.
 Where as the `decision sync` also works in the similar way such that, it will update the state of payment that is in 'Pending' to either 'Success' or 'Failure' based on the Decision taken by the merchant.

-Alternatively, Cron job can be used to run the sync periodically.
+Alternatively, Scheduler can be used to run the sync periodically.
 Below are the endpoints for synchronization:

 | Sync service  | Endpoint               | Note                                                                                            |
 | ------------- | ---------------------- | ----------------------------------------------------------------------------------------------- |